 Nausea and vomiting.

 There are also chances for the individuals to experience a severe allergic reaction after getting the vaccination.
-To avoid such situations, the person receiving the vaccine would be asked to stay for 30 minutes after receiving the dosage.
+In order to avoid such situations, the person receiving the vaccine would be asked to stay for 30 minutes after receiving the dosage.
 The severe side effects caused by Covaxin are:

 Multiple rashes all over the body.